richiewenn/serverless-presentation/presentation.md

 ---
 # It's all still kinda new
 - Not many patterns
-- Not many best practicies
+- Not many best practices
 - Incomplete tooling
 ---
 class: center, middle